AndreGregu/Assessment_example_chap_compatible/README.md

 - `horizon_distance`  (how far from a split point was this prediction made)
 - `sample` (just an index for the sample, if the model gives 10 predictions for this location/time_period/horizon_distance, then this will go from 0 to 9)

-In chap, we represent all this information using a "flat" pandas dataframe.
+When dealing with metrics in chap, we represent all this information using a "flat" pandas dataframe.
 Below is an example of the predictions given by a model for two different locations two weeks ahead:

 ```
   location time_period  horizon_distance  sample  forecast